Frequently Asked Questions

 For volunteers interested in supporting a location that is not listed above, please email firstname.lastname@example.org about the possibility of bringing Food Rescue US to your community.

 Nope.
-Our technology is designed to be user-friendly and has a comprehensive tutorial to answer any questions.
+Our app is designed to be user-friendly and has a comprehensive tutorial to answer any questions.

 Yes.
 Food Rescue US rescues food seven days a week, 365 days a week.
 Hunger does not take a day off.